-The main backbone of the whole system is the decentralized payment system unlike the current monetary system which blindly relies on the central authority.
-Approximately in every hour a new group of accepted transactions are published on the block-chain, six times to all nodes.
+The main backbone of the whole system is the decentralized payment system, unlike the current monetary system which blindly relies on the central authority.
+Approximately in every hour, a new group of accepted transactions is published on the block-chain, six times to all nodes.
 As the transactions are available on the publicly available ledger and the transactions are time stamped, nefarious manipulations are not possible.

 Bank of England has even praised the payment technology as it does away with the paper money.
-Economists are pondering over the possibility of a negative rates the paper money may imply.
+Economists are pondering over the possibility of a negative rate the paper money may imply.

 Is bitcoin the answer to our monetary system flaws?

-Experts believe that limited supply makes bitcoin immune to inflation unlike currencies which gets printed when required.
+Experts believe that limited supply makes bitcoin immune to inflation, unlike currencies which get printed when required.
 The process of creation and its control is difficult to comprehend by many.
 Its production knowledge in short and long term actually reduces its unpredictability.
 An exponential algorithm that controls the production of bitcoin supposedly also indirectly controls inflation in the process.

-High volatility of 5 – 10% of bitcoin while the forex’s volatility of around 1% makes bitcoin too risky to possess.
-Bitcoin valuation is dependent on speculative factors like public opinion and confidence in its value and emergence of market places.
+The high volatility of 5 – 10% of bitcoin while the forex’s volatility of around 1% makes bitcoin too risky to possess.
+Bitcoin valuation is dependent on speculative factors like public opinion and confidence in its value and the emergence of marketplaces.
 Any negative sentiment has the potential to wipe out the entire system leaving no “central authority” to go to.